CPlusPatch/CPlusPatch/README.md

 - 🌱 I’m currently learning Laravel
 - 📫 My email: gascraft971@gmail.com

+Hey, it's me, @CPlusPatch, welcome to my GitHub.
+I haven't done much for the world so all of my stuff is private, but if I actually decide to get a move on and actually make something useful well then it'll show up here.
+I do coding as a hobby, like dogs and play Minecraft (would be nice to make a mod for that somedays).
+Honestly why are you even here?
+I probably posted cringe online and now you're searching for bad code to embarrass me.

 <!---
-gascraft971/gascraft971 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+CPlusPatch/CPlusPatch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->